chrt-io/blog/_posts/2021-04-07-going-retro.md

 )
 ```

 The `xAxisRange` adds a line (or area), to the `x-axis`; its `.from()` method is used to set the positions of this additional line.
 The integer `53` represents the 53rd week of the year: week numbers are, in fact, the unit for my `x-axis`.
-A similar `yAxisRange()` method is available to add horizontal lines and works exactly in the same way.
+A similar `yAxisRange()` method is available to add horizontal lines and works in the exact same way.

-In this article, we saw how to add and customize annotations, and how to add markers on the charts' axis, I hope you found it interesting.
+In this article, we discussed how to add and customize annotations, and how to add markers on the charts' axis.
+I hope you found it interesting.
 For any questions or comments, please reach out to us via Twitter [@chrt_io](https://twitter.com/chrt_io "Chrt on Twitter").